Jack Henry Rapid Transfers

 For more information on how to get started, please view the Jack Henry Rapid Transfers Onboarding & Compliance Guide for your core via the ForClients Portal.
 The information in the Onboarding & Compliance Guide is crucial in getting properly set up for this feature.

-Moov enrollment within Banno People is coming soon.
+Moov enrollment within Banno People is live.
 The Onboarding & Compliance Guide outlines when you should navigate to this page.
-Watch this space for launch timing and further information!

 To start the process, navigate to: